-To reserve a Challenge Course program, complete the Program Request Form.
-The Assistant Director for Challenge Course Programs will reply to confirm a program, ask any follow-up questions, or suggest alternate dates.
+To reserve a Challenge Course program, complete the program request form.
+The Coordinator for Challenge Course and Climbing Wall will reply to confirm a program, ask any follow-up questions, or suggest alternate dates.
 This form allows us to design your program with your goals in mind.

 Once a program is confirmed, you will be emailed the Program Agreement and Group Leader Packet.
 The Agreement must be signed and returned (along with a deposit of 50% if a non-UMD group) by the dates indicated on the program agreement.